NicolasBighetti/twitchplaysreborn/README.md

 }
 ```

-We have our class Command know we need to instanciate them in the MyTwitchPawn constructor.
+We have our class Command, now we need to instanciate them in the MyTwitchPawn constructor.
 AMyTwitchPawn inherit from ATwitchPawn a attribute called CommandsRegistry.
 we will register the new instance of our command in it.
-It's used to call the appropriate method when our Actor receive a Message from our differents Threads.
+It's used to call the appropriate method when our Actor receive a message from our differents Threads.

 go to MyTwitchPawn.cpp
-the constructor know should like this, don't forget to add the new include "MyTwitchPawnCommand.h"
+the constructor now should like this, don't forget to add the new include "MyTwitchPawnCommand.h"

 ```C++
 #include "TwitchPlaysAPI.h"